gitlab-analyzer/gitlabanalyzer/server/API_example_response.md

   - `True` means the request runs successfully
   - `False` means an error has occurred
 - `cause` will indicate the error when response is `false`
+  - possible values in the cause
+    - "Invalid token"
+    - "Invalid project ID"
+    - "Project is syncing"
+    - "Some project IDs are invalid, or they are already syncing"

 ### Authentication
 #### `POST /auth`